-Wintermester and Summer Session Tuition and Fees
+RU Accelerate, Wintermester, and Summer Session Tuition and Fees

 The tuition and fees for Wintermester and the summer sessions of Maymester, Summer I, and Summer II will be based on the credit hour rates for part-time students.The tuition and fees for Summer III is the same as for the regular academic terms.
-Room and board will be available.

 A non-refundable application fee is required of each student who is applying for enrollment for the first time as an undergraduate student.
 The fee must be submitted with the completed application.